 Early diagnosis of HIV infection is crucial for effective treatment and management of the condition.
 The following diagnostic tests are commonly used to detect HIV:

 It is important to note that a single positive test result should always be confirmed with a follow-up test to avoid false-positive results.
 If you suspect you may have been exposed to HIV or are experiencing symptoms, consult a healthcare professional for appropriate testing and guidance.
-Early diagnosis allows for the timely initiation of treatment.
-This can improve long-term health outcomes and reduce the risk of transmitting the virus to others.
+Early diagnosis allows for the timely initiation of treatment, which can improve long-term health outcomes and reduce the risk of transmitting the virus to others.

-Nucleoside/Nucleotide Reverse Transcriptase Inhibitors (NRTIs): Block HIV replication.
+Nucleoside/Nucleotide Reverse Transcriptase Inhibitors (NRTIs):

-Non-Nucleoside Reverse Transcriptase Inhibitors (NNRTIs): Inhibit reverse transcriptase.
+Non-Nucleoside Reverse Transcriptase Inhibitors (NNRTIs):

-Protease Inhibitors (PIs): Prevent viral protein assembly.
+Protease Inhibitors (PIs):

-Integrase Inhibitors (INSTIs): Block viral DNA integration.
+Integrase Strand Transfer Inhibitors (INSTIs):

 Living with HIV infection requires a comprehensive approach to maintain optimal health and prevent the transmission of the virus to others.
 Some key pointers for individuals living with HIV include: